be-ez/svelte-cms-base/README.md

-# SvelteKit Portfolio Base
+# SvelteKit CMS Base

 A modern, full-featured SvelteKit base project for building portfolio websites.
-This template includes everything you need to build a performant, content-driven website with a great developer experience.
+This template includes a skeleton to build a performant, content-driven website with a great developer experience.

 ## Features